anthrax3/SignIn/README.md

 To create the first user, open `http://localhost:8080/SignIn/generateadminuser`.
 This generates an admin user with default credentials (username `admin`, password `admin`).
 The default user will be generated only if there are no users in database.

+## Sign in an existing user

+To sign in an existing user in standalone mode, go to `http://localhost:8080/signin/signinuser`.

+It's also possible to sign in using the expandable sign in form When running together an app that has [`/signin/user`](#get-signinuser) mapped to its toolbar, such as [Launcher](https://github.com/StarcounterApps/Launcher) or [Website app](https://github.com/StarcounterApps/Website).

 ## Developer instructions

 For developer instructions, go to [CONTRIBUTING](CONTRIBUTING.md)